cronical/budget_dance/docs/report_configs.md

 This report can be run once for all actual year periods.
 It provides transfers in/out of the investment accounts.

-Source accounts: All Bank (except any accounts that acts as a passthru account to handle separate dividend and dividend reinvested transactions), All Credit Card + certain categories
+Source accounts:

+- All Bank except[^1]
+- All Credit Card
+- Certain categories[^2]

 Target accounts: All Investment

-A account passthru account may be used to support the strange way the broker handles re-investments.
-It has to be excluded from true transfers.
+[^1]: Except any accounts that acts as a passthru account to handle separate dividend and dividend reinvested transactions - see [Passthru](./accounting.md#passthru)).
+Such accounts have to be excluded from true transfers.
+[^2]: Normally funds to/from investments go through bank accounts (or passthru accounts).
+But if that is not the case, direct movement to income or expense categories should be accounted for here.
+For instance if an RMD is paid out of an IRA and the brokerage withhold income taxes, the income tax category could be listed here.

 ## Transfers-to-fcast